mr7495/Pistachio-Counting/README.md

 Pesteh-set is available on https://github.com/mr7495/Pesteh-Set

 # Detection
-The main purpose in our paper was to count the open-mouth and closed-mouth pistachios in videos.
+The main purpose of our paper was to count the open-mouth and closed-mouth pistachios in videos.
 At the first stage, we have to generate the frames of the video and detect the pistachios in them with RetinaNet.

-IWe have separated the dataset into five-folds and allocated 20 percent of the dataset for validation and the rest for the training.
+We have separated the dataset into five-folds and allocated 20 percent of the dataset for validation and the rest for the training.
 After the detection phase, we present the method we used for counting the open-mouth and closed-mouth pistachios.
 This counting algorithm runs very fast with good accuracy.

 <p align="center">
 	<img src="images/graphical_abstract.jpg" alt="photo not available" width="100%" height="70%">